 - Visitors from Hull can ride the Yorkshire Wolds Coast Line, a community rail partnership with old-fashioned stations and pretty villages along the route.

 Castle-topped Scarborough is just made for strolling: wrought-iron bridges link gardens, full of winding wooded pathways, and promenades overlooking the sparkling sea.

-- Right next to the railway station is the art deco theatre, where Alan Ayckbourn’s work still premieres – 2018 will see his 82nd new play, Better off Dead, open in September.
+- Right next to the railway station is the art deco theatre, where Alan Ayckbourn’s work still premieres.

 - At the top of the cliffs, five minutes from the station, you can pick out local landmarks from Atkinson Grimshaw’s misty, gas-lit seascapes in the art gallery (£3 for an annual season ticket, 10am to 5pm Tuesday-Sunday).

 - Hop on the nearby tramway down to the donkey-trampled beach – the views on the way are great and this feat of Victorian engineering is a unique way to travel.

-- Buy fresh-off-the-boat crab sarnies (£2.20 from Mick Grime Shellfish kiosk), stroll along the beach, and climb up to the castle for views of town, sea and countryside.
+- Buy fresh-off-the-boat crab sarnies from Mick Grime Shellfish kiosk, stroll along the beach, and climb up to the castle for views of town, sea and countryside.

 - Don’t miss Anne Bronte’s grave outside St Mary’s church, just under the castle walls, where the friendly congregation often serve tea and cakes for visitors.

 - Scarborough’s colourful market is ten minute’s stroll back into town (walk away from the castle and turn left into Auborough Street).
 It’s open Monday to Saturday in a traditional vaulted market hall.